OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview

-Protocol handler is a basic form of [IPC] (https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html) in iOS system.
+Protocol handler is a basic form of [IPC](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html) in iOS system.
 Basically, it allows invoking arbitrary applications, by calling a URL scheme with specified parameters.
-There are some [default handlers] (https://developer.apple.com/library/content/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899), however a developer is allowed to register his own [custom URL scheme] (https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10).
-Unfortunately, this brings a serious security concern, that [developers of the Skype application found out] (http://www.dhanjani.com/blog/2010/11/insecure-handling-of-url-schemes-in-apples-ios.html).
-The Skype application registered `skype://` protocol handler, which allows for making a call to arbitrary number without asking for a user's permission.
-Attackers exploited this vulnerability by putting an invisible `<iframe src=”skype://xxx?call"></iframe>` (where `xxx` was replaced by a premium number), so any Skype's user who visited malicious website unconsciously was forced to call to a premium number.
+There are some [default handlers](https://developer.apple.com/library/content/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html#//apple_ref/doc/uid/TP40007899), however a developer is allowed to register his own [custom URL scheme](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10).
+Unfortunately, this brings a serious security concern, that [developers of the Skype application found out](http://www.dhanjani.com/blog/2010/11/insecure-handling-of-url-schemes-in-apples-ios.html).
+The Skype application registered the `skype://` protocol handler, which allows for making a call to arbitrary numbers without asking for a user's permission.
+Attackers exploited this vulnerability by putting an invisible `<iframe src=”skype://xxx?call"></iframe>` (where `xxx` was replaced by a premium number), so any Skype user who visited a malicious website unconsciously was forced to call to a premium number.

 #### Static Analysis

 A security concern related with protocol handlers should arise, when the URL is not validated or the user is not prompted for confirmation in the application before making a particular action.
 The first step is to find out if an application registers any protocol handlers.
 This information can be found in `info.plist` file in the application sandbox folder.
 To view registered protocol handlers, simply open a project in Xcode, go to `Info` tab and open `URL Types` section, as it is presented on a below screenshot.

 ![Document Overview](Images/Chapters/0x06h/URL_scheme.png)

 Then, you should verify how an URL path is built and validated.
 A method responsible for handling user's URLs is called [`openURL`] (https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc).
-Look for implemented controls - how an URL is validated (what input it accepts) and does performing action requires user's acceptance?
+Look for implemented controls - how an URL is validated (what input it accepts) and does it need the permission of the user when using the custom URL schema?

-#### Dynamic Analysis

 In a compiled application, you can find registered protocol handlers in a `Info.plist` file under the `CFBundleURLTypes` and then under `CFBundleURLSchemes` key.
-To find out an URL structure, you can simply use `strings` or `Hooper` program, e.g.
+To find out an URL structure, you can simply use `strings` or `Hooper`:

 ```sh
 $ strings <yourapp> | grep "myURLscheme://"
 ```
 > Please note that you should firstly decrypt an application (e.g. using [Clutch] (https://github.com/KJCracks/Clutch) if you want to read a binary.

+#### Dynamic Analysis

 Once you know, what an URL structure is, you should try fuzzing an URL to force an application to perform some malicious action.

 -- TODO [Add instruction of using dynamic/ipc/open_uri: Test IPC attacks by launching URI Handlers in Needle: https://labs.mwrinfosecurity.com/blog/needle-how-to/] --